Consent to Kill

-Consent to Kill is the seventh novel by Vince Flynn and the sixth in a series that features CIA counterterrorism agent Mitch Rapp.
+Consent to Kill is a thriller novel by Vince Flynn, and the eighth in a series that features CIA counterterrorism agent Mitch Rapp.
 In this thriller, Flynn focuses on the war on terror exploring all its aspects, from the president of the United States, to the CIA, the foot soldiers and the potentially deadly terrorists.

 Plot summary

 In Flynn's previous novel, Memorial Day, CIA counter-terror operative and assassin Mitch Rapp uncovered an Al-Qaeda plot to use a nuclear weapon obtained from abandoned Russian nuclear storage bunkers.
 The ultimate goal was the destruction of Washington, D.C., and Rapp was forced to torture the only man who knew the details of the plan: Waheed Abdullah.
 Rapp then faked Waheed's death to prevent the Saudi Government from learning of it and rescuing him, while preserving a useful source for himself.
 To keep Waheed from being discovered, Rapp puts him in an Afghan prison.

 However, this plan backfires: Waheed's father, Saeed Ahmed Abdullah, a billionaire Saudi businessman and a jihadist himself, learns that Rapp has "killed" his son.
 Saeed beseeches Saudi Prince Muhammed bin Rashid for help.
 Rashid puts Saeed in contact with a former East German Stasi officer, Erich Abel, and Saeed puts a $20 million contract on Rapp's head.

 Abel, through his contacts, approaches two assassins, a husband and wife team, Louis Gould and Claudia Morrell.
 For $10 million, they agree to kill Rapp.
 Claudia, who is pregnant, specifically asks Louis not to kill Rapp's wife, Anna, as she is also pregnant.
 Louis agrees, and both leave for America.

 In Washington, Rapp is angered by the new Director of National Intelligence, Mark Ross, who authorized surveillance of Rapp's co-worker and friend, former Navy SEAL Scott Coleman.
 Ross sends the IRS to investigate Coleman, and requests Coleman's personnel file from the Navy.
 Ross has ambitions to the presidency and views his current position as a stepping stone to the White House.
 He has no respect for Rapp because of Rapp's reckless actions and, despite his contributions, wants to fire him.